leandrosardi/timelinesjs/README.md

 });
 ```

-## Placing notes in either the left or right side of the timeline.
+## Placing notes in either the left or right side of the timeline
 Set the `left` parameter as `false` to show the dot's notes in the right side.

 ```javascript